Whole-body motion planning and safety-critical control for aerial manipulation: Safety-Critical Controller

 \subsection{Inner-Loop Control Law}

 To cope with three performance deteriorating factors, i.e., movement of the attached robot arm, model uncertainties, and time-varying external disturbance, we adopt a DOB-based controller extending the control law introduced in \cite{kim2017robust} to incorporate 6 DOF pose.
 Let $\boldsymbol{q_d}$ and $\boldsymbol{\theta_d}$ denote the desired pose of the multirotor and the desired joint angles of the robot arm, respectively, which the multirotor and robot arm attempt to track.
 However, these may differ from the target values, $\boldsymbol{q_t}$ and $\boldsymbol{\theta_t}$, since an \textit{outer-loop controller} is also designed to adjust the target values in accordance with the safety constraints.
 This controller will be introduced in a later subsection.
+With $\boldsymbol{q_d} \ \& \ \boldsymbol{\theta_d}$, our inner-loop controller is formulated as: